Adding files, such as images, that you can use in your course has the following steps.

 An indication of whether the file is locked.

 This page also includes a Search option to help you find specific files.
 For more information, see Find an Uploaded File.

 The maximum size for each file is 10 MB.
 We recommend that you use standard compression tools to reduce PDF and image file sizes before you add the files to your course.

 You can upload multiple files at a time.

 If you have very large audio files or large data sets to share with your students, do not use the Files & Uploads page to add these files to your course.
 Instead, use another hosting service to host these files.

 Ensure that you obtain copyright permissions for files and images you upload to your course, and that you cite sources appropriately.

-Create or locate the file on your computer.
+Create or locate the files on your computer.

-When URLs are generated for uploaded files, the file name becomes part of the URL and is visible to students when they access the file.
-Avoid using file names that contain information about the file contents that you do not want to share, such as “Answerkey.pdf”.
+When Studio generates URLs for an uploaded file, the file name becomes part of the URL and is visible to students when they access the file.
+Avoid using file names that contain information that you do not want to share about the file contents, such as “Answerkey.pdf”.